torsten-beep/cool-puzzle-game-thing/README.md

 # cool-puzzle-game-thing
 its still a work in progress, it will get better over time
 # how to play
-you left click to guide the ball thing to the red button
+you left click to guide the ball thing to the red button, and if you touch the red guy you will DIE <- (ingame)
 # also
-its made in turbowarp btw
+"game engine" is scratch